ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 //TODO

 ##### aws-exports.js
-Our amplify project generates a new file in the ./src folder of our project, an aws-exports.js, which contains all
+Our amplify project generates a new file in the ./src folder of our project, an aws-exports.js, that holds all the configuration for the services we create with Amplify.

 #### Ghela-alert Webapp
 Here I'll go over all the features of our Webapp once we get access to the Dashboard.